GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 *7. In the case of binary options, is the foreign entity currently not registered as a Foreign Board of Trade (“FBOT”)?*

-The CFTC maintains a database of registered FBOT’s available at <https://sirt.cftc.gov/sirt/sirt.aspx?Topic=ForeignBoardsofTrade>.
+The CFTC maintains a [database of registered FBOT’s](https://sirt.cftc.gov/sirt/sirt.aspx?Topic=ForeignBoardsofTrade).
 If an entity is registered as an FBOT, the tool should not designate it for inclusion on the RED List.

 #### Outputs